Totally Doctor Who

-Totally Doctor Who is a children's television series produced by the BBC that was originally broadcast between 13 April 2006 and 29 June 2007, accompanying the second and third revived series of Doctor Who.
+Totally Doctor Who was a children's television series produced by the BBC that was originally broadcast between 13 April 2006 and 29 June 2007, accompanying the second and third revived series of Doctor Who.
 At the time of its original broadcast, Doctor Who, a science fiction programme aimed at a family audience, had no existing children's spin-off; The Sarah Jane Adventures, of which the pilot episode was broadcast on New Year's Day, 2007, would replace the series as the only children's show based on Doctor Who until 2009 when K-9 aired.

 History

 The first series of the programme ran concurrently with the 2006 series of Doctor Who.
 Presented by Barney Harwood and Liz Barker it aired on BBC One at 5:00 p.m. on Thursdays as part of the CBBC strand, and was repeated at 6:30 p.m. on Fridays and then again on Saturdays on the CBBC Channel, just prior to the BBC One airing of the new episode of Doctor Who.
 There was no Totally Doctor Who episode in conjunction with the 2006 Christmas special.

 The second series of Totally Doctor Who ran concurrently with the 2007 series of Doctor Who.
 It aired every Friday after the broadcast of that week's Doctor Who, at 5:00 p.m. on BBC One.
 Again, no Totally Doctor Who episode was run in conjunction with the 2007 Christmas special.
 In this series Kirsten O'Brien replaced Liz Barker, who left television presenting to become a full-time mother.

 The programme didn't return for a third series at the time of the fourth series of Doctor Who.